Epistemology of Measurement

 Discussion between Lucy Powell (Berlin) and Oxana Timofeeva (Russian Academy of Sciences, Moscow)

 January 15th, 2014

-The events are based on a cooperation of the research project »Art & Civic Media« of Innovation Incubator of Leuphana University of Lüneburg, Kunstraum of Leuphana University of Lüneburg, Heidelberger Kunstverein, and Institut français.
+The events are based on a cooperation of the research project »Art & Civic « of Innovation Incubator of Leuphana edia of Lüneburg, Kunstraum of Leuphana niversity of Lüneburg, Heidelberger Kunstverein, and Institut français. niversity

 The Innovation Incubator is an EU major project, supported by the European Regional Development Fund and by the federal state of Lower Saxony.